June L. Laurenson

 Thesis title: Space and Place in Anthony Powell's 'A Dance to the Music of Time' series.

 Following a career change, June earned an MA in English through the Open University in 2017.
 She began her PhD - which focuses on the novels of the twentieth century author, Anthony Powell - in September, 2017.
+She is working towards her Doctorate on a part-time basis.

 June is a member of several literary organisations including: The Royal Society of Literature, The Anthony Powell Society, British Association of Modernist Studies, British Association of Victorian Studies, The International Gothic Association, The Dickens Society, and The Dickens Fellowship.